knpuniversity/blog/collaboration.rst

 What about open source content?

-The software Rennaisance is well upon is.
+We're now in a software Rennaisance.
 Open Source Software and tools like GitHub let us work together brilliantly.
 The result is huge gains in quality and innovation.
 That's really important.